StateSmith/StateSmith-examples/c-include-sm-basic-2-plantuml/README.md

 ![image](https://github.com/StateSmith/StateSmith-examples/assets/274012/8229cfab-8fa5-4702-bbf2-818c6b853dfa)

 # If you don't like it
 That's OK.
-Check out [README.drawio.svg](README.drawio.svg) for a comparison of different patterns.
+Check out [README.drawio.svg](README.drawio.svg) for a comparison of different patterns you can use with StateSmith.

 Pattern works best when only a single instance of the state machine is needed, but can be adapted to multiple instances.